zowe/docs-site/docs/user-guide/mvd-configuration.md

 Copy the CA certificate to the ZSS server, and then specify its location.

 1. Place the CA certificate in `zlux-app-server/deploy/product/ZLUX/serverConfig` directory.
-2. Open `zluxserver.json` in the `zlux-app-server/config` directory of the **zlux-app-server** repository.
+2. In the `zlux-app-server/config` directory, open the `zluxserver.json` file.
-3. Add the certificate file path in the **zlux.https.certificateauthorities** parameter, for example:
+3. Add the certificate file path in the **zlux.https.certificateauthorities** array, for example:

 ```
 "certificateAuthorities": ["../deploy/product/ZLUX/serverConfig/[ca_cert]", ]